 - Read Christoph Janz’ blog and set up a KPI Dashboard similar to his template.

-I absolutely recommend to understand David Skok’s post, the formulas in Joel Yorks cheat-sheet or Christoph Janz’ simple KPI Dashboard.
+I absolutely recommend understanding David Skok’s post, the formulas in Joel Yorks cheat-sheet or Christoph Janz’ simple KPI Dashboard.
 Do not just skim over it, but try to generate a thorough comprehension of the concepts and the (little) math which is included.
 Embrace the numbers and match your expectations with reality in your sheet.
+Lean-Case was developed by Eckhard Ortwein and allows entrepreneurs without any finance background to validate their own SaaS Startups Business Model in less than 30 minutes and even provides context sensitive benchmarks.

 Regularly question the significance of your tracked data with regards to your business aims.
 In your early days, you might not have enough data to really learn what’s working and what’s not.
 Sometimes you will see nice numbers (“+50% visits!”) – Start asking yourself: “Why?” and “What has happened?”.
 These simple questions are a good start to actually learn from your data.